flamaral256/demo-log4j2/README.md

+## Set up the log4j2 as the central log library and bridges others (SL4J and JUL) to it

 ### There are two principals approaches for logging in applications:

 1. Log4j api + Log4j Core implementation <= (my choice due to better documentation)